ReL001/StockPulse/README.md

 To get started with StockPulse, simply sign up for an account on our website and start exploring the platform.
 You can customize your dashboard, set up personalized alerts, and access a wealth of information to help inform your investment decisions.

-## Support

-If you have any questions, feedback, or issues, please don't hesitate to contact our support team at support@stockpulse.com.
-We're here to help and are committed to providing you with the best possible experience on StockPulse.

 ## Disclaimer